irenelizeth/scripts/README.md

-# scripts for organizing and preparing energy usage data for analysis
+# scripts for preparing and doing energy usage data analysis

 Order of usage: